alidaoui/Breast-Cancer-Classifier/README.md

        'worst compactness', 'worst concavity', 'worst concave points', 'worst symmetry', 'worst fractal dimension'

-Our Classification Analysis kernel consists of 7 steps:
+Our classification analysis consists of 7 steps:

-### Step 0 (dubbed Step 0 in our house because it is a preparatory step) - Import the Libraries:
+### Step 0 (dubbed so because it is a preparatory step) - Import the Libraries:
 in addition to the scikit-learn library whhich we use to perform the classification analysis, we also use several other packages and modules:

 - **Pandas**:used for data structures and operations for manipulating numerical tables